basedricky/WillAnyoneREADME/README.md

   *Please credit any contributors or cited sources here.*

-  https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba was referenced for Markdown License images.
+  *https://gist.github.com/lukas-h/2a5d00690736b4c3a7ba was referenced for Markdown License images.*
-  ---

   ## Questions?